FarronF/limerick-council-meetings/meetings/2021/12/07-Virtual Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee/Agenda - Meeting of the Climate Action Biodiversity and Environment Strategic Policy Committee - 7th December 2021.md

 implement the necessary changes to ensure that recycling facilities, including bottle

-banks, can be accessed by everyone.---
+banks, can be accessed by everyone.
+---